woojinv/pomodoroTimer/README.md

 - [x] fix focus state when navigating to active session. auto focus on stop button if counting down.
 - [x] display indicator for current active session.
 - [x] center content
-- [ ] fix placement of stop/reset buttons when content is centered
+- [x] fix placement of stop/reset buttons when content is centered
+- [ ] center all content vertically?

 ## Functional Requirements